-Here are 10 reasons as to why Muslims believe Moses preached Islam that are guaranteed to change your perception.
+Here are 10 reasons as to why Muslims believe Moses preached ‘Islam’ but not the way ‘Islam’ is viewed traditionally.

 The Ten Commandments are considered cornerstone of the Jewish law that govern ethics and belief in God.
 They are derived from the two books of Torah- Exodus and Deuteronomy.
 Christians equally revere them.
 Jesus himself stated that he came NOT to abolish the laws of Moses but to actually implement them.